justathoughtor2/atomicApe/README.md

-# atomicApe
+# atomicApe (encagedApe Edition)
 ## Always fresh.
 Always bananas.
-Atom meets Babun in this repository optimized for running various forms of development software on a flash drive on Windows.
-Download one of the releases and unzip the folder *directly* to `MYDRIVELETTER:\` or run `cd MYDRIVELETTER:\ && git clone https://github.com/justathoughtor2/atomicApe.git`.
+Brackets meets Babun in this repository optimized for running various forms of development software on a flash drive on Windows.
+Download the latest [release](https://github.com/justathoughtor2/atomicApe/releases) and unzip the folder *directly* to `MYDRIVELETTER:\` or run `cd MYDRIVELETTER:\ && git clone -b encaged --single-branch https://github.com/justathoughtor2/atomicApe.git`.
 Note that the reason the developer recommends using the flash drive directly is due to the Windows pathname character limit.

 You may contact justathoughtor2 with any questions or comments at [atomicape@justathoughtor2.com](mailto:atomicape@justathoughtor2.com).